 Rebecca Traister on the revolutionary power of women's anger

-This is Part Five of The Swamp, a special series on The Sunday Edition leading up to the U.S. midterm elections, which take place on November 6, 2018.
+This piece was originally pushed on October 28, 2018, as part of The Swamp — a special series on The Sunday Edition leading up to the 2018 U.S. midterm elections.

 Rebecca Traister says women have been told a lie about anger — that's it's "fundamentally perverted, or poisonous, or corrosive to us."